bermane/ontario-inventory/docs/05-Imputation.md

 <img src="05-Imputation_files/figure-html/imputationp4f-1.png" width="1728" />
 *The distribution of imputed five classes of species is also very similar to the FRI distribution.
 The imputed values contain slightly more black spruce dominated stands (3% more than the FRI) and mixedwood stands (1% more than the FRI), and slightly less mixed conifers and jack pine dominated.*

+## 5. Conclusion {-#imputationp5}

+This tutorial has demonstrated a novel approach to update forest stand polygons and populate them with important forest attributes derived from both expert interpretation of aerial photography and ALS point clouds.
+The imputation approach is open-source, reproducible, and scalable to meet the needs of operational and strategic planning at various levels.

+As we transition into the final months of this project, the focus will be on completing the following:

+* Digital workshop and code demo
+* Final packaging of open source methods and codes for delivery to all partners
+* Peer-reviewed papers
+* Project wrap-up meeting